The signature words for 2014 are: Drop. Wind. Keep.

 Short Stories: Word limit of 750 words.
 (No, we won't consider anything longer!
 Editing is a great skill to learn.)

 Free choice: This category is for short items such as comedy skits, letters, diary entries, funny ideas.
 Please no expositions or projects on bees - this is a creative writing competition.
 We want to see your imagination on paper - not your research.
-No more than an A 4 page.
+No more than 2 A 4 pages.